mywyau/tarotea-lexicon/README.md

 # openai-tts

-## What this does
+## What does this app do?

-Batch-generate Cantonese TTS audio for dictionary content.
+Batch-generate Cantonese Text To Speech audio for TaroTea site content.
+Or can be used to call OpenAI's api for conversion

 ## Usage

-python scripts/generate_words.py --input ... --output ...

 source .venv/bin/activate

 ### Dry run is just a test run nothing will be generated :)